Troglio/troglio/README.md

 As a developer it means that, when your website is opened through an iFrame, you should intercept these new data and propagate them accordingly to fill your templates, live.

 If you use a Javascript framework (like React), it is a piece of cake: just catch the new data and propagate them into your routes as new props.
-[Here is a snippet illustrating the point.](https://github.com/Troglio/troglio-starter-preact-static/blob/master/src/App.js)
+[Here is a snippet illustrating the point](https://github.com/Troglio/troglio-starter-preact-static/blob/master/src/App.js) **(PAY ATTENTION TO COMMENTS)**.

 # Support